nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 This will run the given text through the parser.

-If there were syntax errors the method will fail.
+If there were syntax errors, the method will fail.

-If there were no errors then you can use this ephemeral resource like normal:
+If there were no errors, you can use this ephemeral resource like normal:

 ```gdscript
 var dialogue_line = await DialogueManager.get_next_dialogue_line(resource, "title")